donkirkby/donimoes/docs/new_rules.md

 The game of life, the universe, and everything, for 2, 3, or 4 players.

 ### Equipment
-* a set of double-six dominoes
+* a set of dominoes from double blank to double six
-* for 3 players, a set of 3 tokens in each of 3 colours
+* a set of tokens (small chips or cubes that are small enough to fit on top of a domino) - 2 players need 1 light token and 1 dark token, 3 players need 3 tokens in each of 3 colours (9 in total), and 4 players need 2 light tokens and 2 dark tokens
-* for 2 or 4 players, a set of 2 or 4 tokens, half light and half dark
 * seven cardboard tetrominoes (white on one side, black on the other)

-The tokens are only needed when playing with three players, and they should be small enough to fit on top of a domino.

 To make your own set of tetrominoes, draw these seven shapes on a piece of plain cardboard, and cut them out.
 Use a marker to colour one side of each